ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 ## Helplessness

 One factor that makes the event of death so stressful is the sense of helplessness it can engender.
 This close correlate of anxiety is frequently present in the early stage of a loss.
 Widows in particular often feel extremely helpless.
 A young widow left with a seven-week-old child said, "My family came and lived with me for the first five months.
 I was afraid I would freak out and not be able to care for my child."
-Helplessness is associated with Locus of Control (internal versus external).
+Helplessness is associated with Locus of Control.
 Those with more external locus of control feel at the mercy of circumstances and less able to exert a sense of control and self-efficacy.

 ## Shock